Norman Giller

 Giller's 82nd book was The Lane of Dreams, a complete history of the Tottenham Hotspur ground at White Hart Lane before the bulldozers move in.
 The book is introduced by Jimmy Greaves and Steve Perryman.
 It is a self-published book by Giller, who experimented by having the second-half written on line by Tottenham supporters.
 He had six books published in 2010, written in collaboration with his sports statistician son, Michael Giller, and sports agent Terry Baker: Jimmy Greaves At Seventy and The Golden Double, the story of Tottenham's historic League and FA Cup triumph in 1960–61, Greavsie's Greatest (The 50 greatest post-war British strikers, selected by Jimmy Greaves), World Cup 2010, (a day to day diary of the tournament), Chopper's Chelsea, in collaboration with former Stamford Bridge captain Ron Harris, and Hammers-80, the story of West Ham United's FA Cup success of 1979–80, introduced by Sir Trevor Brooking.
 His 88th book is a powerful novel about corruption in football, The Glory and the Greed, which has been produced ahead of traditional publication as an e-Book for reading on screen.
 Book No. 98, published in November 2014, was Spurs IQ, a part history, part quiz book about Tottenham Hotspur.

 His 99th book, The Ali Files, was published in April 2015, and gives a fight-by-fight analysis of Muhammad Ali's ring career.
-In 2017 he self-published his 105th book: How to SELF Publish.
 His four books published in 2018/19 have been The Real Rocky, the Rocky Marciano story, Spurs '67, Billy Wright, My Dad with Vicky Wright, and Beyond the Krays, an eBook crime novel.
 During Lockdown, Giller completed a trilogy of crime novels featuring fictional Fleet Street journalist turned private investigator, JC Campbell, bringing his total of books published to 115.